ferr7s/P.I-1-Semestre/README.md

 # P.I-1-Semestre

-Projeto Desenvolvido para a matéria de P.I do 1º Semestre de Sistemas paa Internet.
+Project developed for the 1st semester of Sistems for Internet.
-Tecnologias:HTML, CSS, JavaScript e Bootstrap.
+Tecnologies:HTML, CSS, JavaScript e Bootstrap.